 We use some third-party providers to manage some of our processes and services, such as newsletters, events registration, video conferencing and e-learning.
 Where we do this, any personal information you provide (such as your email address) may also be collected and stored by this provider and you should also check their privacy statements when using those services.
 We take steps to ensure that any providers we use can protect the personal information they process for us.

 We use third party providers to store and process our data.

-We store most of the personal information we collect and generate electronically on for our email and other office productivity applications.
-Wellbeing Assessment data is collected and hosted at Amazon web services and email delivery for the Wellbeing Assessment uses Amazon SES.
-This means that the personal information we hold may be transferred to, or accessed from, countries other than New Zealand. .
+We store most of the personal information we collect and generate electronically on our email and other office productivity applications.
+Wellbeing Assessment data is collected and held at Amazon web services, and email delivery for the Wellbeing Assessment uses Amazon SES.
+This means that the personal information we hold may be transferred to, or accessed from, countries other than New Zealand.

 We retain personal information in compliance with the requirements of the Public Records Act 2005.

 We take all reasonable steps to ensure the personal information we collect is protected against loss, unauthorised access, and disclosure or any other misuse, including meeting the requirements prescribed by the New Zealand government for the secure handling, storage, and disposal of any protectively marked or security classified information.

 We endeavour to ensure that our third-party data processors can meet our privacy and security requirements (as above).
 We are satisfied, for example, that Microsoft has adequate security and privacy safeguards in place to protect information it holds on our behalf.
 You can read more about Microsoft’s privacy and security practices at www.microsoft.com/en-us/ trustcenter.

 The Privacy Act 2020 gives you rights to request access to and correction of the personal information we hold about you.
 You can take steps to control the ways we use your information (such as opting out of receiving newsletters).
 You can also submit a complaint to us at any time if you think we have misused your personal information.